This post: baby tummy massage for constipation, colic + gas.

-These days, I’m raising two teenagers, a middle school boy and two younger boys who are well past their babyhood.
+These days, I’m raising three teenagers + two younger boys who are well past babyhood.

 Although the babies years are behind me, I haven’t forgotten the many challenges, questions, and needs that young moms face.

 I love connecting with other moms, and helping younger moms find support, encouragement and helpful resources.

 Have you tried this tummy massage on your baby?
 Drop a comment below and tell me about it.